Learn how adding some wiggle room for personal spending can help you and your partner budget successfully for the long haul.

 So, I distinctly remember walking by that place where you can buy the 50 cent old-fashioned donuts and recognizing that I could not buy one because it was not in the budget.
 And it was depressing.

-So, we carved out ten dollars — five dollars each — and gave ourselves a little bit of breathing room.
-Now, let’s see, 12 years later, we have 50 dollars each per month and that seems to be enough for us.
-Sometimes I’d like it to be more — I’m usually in the red on my side of things.
+So, we carved out ten dollars—five dollars each—and gave ourselves a little bit of breathing room.
+Now, all these years later, we have more than five dollars a month, of course, and that seems to be enough for us.
+Sometimes I’d like it to be more—I’m usually in the red on my side of things.

-But it gives us breathing room; it lets us not have every single purchase need consensus from the other person.
+But it gives us breathing room.
+It allows us to not have every single purchase require a consensus from the other person.

 This post comes from Podcast #163: You Need Your Space, the one in which Jesse shares about how an old-fashioned donut inspired an important budgeting truth.
-For more on financial freedom and budgeting with a partner, subscribe to the You Need A Budget podcast today!
+For more on financial freedom and budgeting with a partner, sign up for our short but sweet Budgeting Together email series and get a free downloadable Financial Date Night planning worksheet.